FBI investigating Trump rally attack as potential act of domestic terrorism

 The attack was the most serious attempt to kill a president or presidential candidate since Ronald Reagan was shot in 1981.
 It drew new attention to concerns about political violence in a deeply polarized U.S. less than four months before the presidential election.

-“We’re also focused on the continuing efforts — which were already substantial, given that they’re national security special events — to conventions in Chicago, in Milwaukee,” he said.

 Biden on Sunday ordered a security review of operations for the Republican National Convention, which is proceeding as planned.
-The Secret Service said it was “confident” in the security plan for the RNC, and no additional changes were planned.
+The Secret Service said it was “confident” in the security plan, and no additional changes were planned.

 Biden, who is running against Trump, said the two men had a "short but good" conversation Saturday night.
 Biden returned to Washington from his Delaware beach home where he met with leaders in the Situation Room about the attack.
 He said during an address Sunday afternoon that "there is no place in America for this kind of violence."